jasonkradams/real-staging-ai/docs/database.md

 # Database Schema

-This document provides an overview of the database schema for the Virtual Staging AI project.
+This document provides an overview of the database schema for the Real Staging AI project.

 ## Tables